Luxury Gay Group Trip: Cultural Bali vacations

 Day 3: Cooking Class

 After breakfast we’ll head to a Payuk Bali Cooking Class.
 You’ll learn how to make classic Balinese food and then, of course, eat it.
-The local cuisine is very flavoursome.
+The local cuisine is very flavorsome.
 You’ll learn to make Balinese 8-spice – it’ll add a kick to any dish.

 Day 3: Cooking Class